 Notably, this is also not the first time that Lyft and Udacity have partnered.
 In 2017, Lyft announced plans to sponsor 400 scholarships over the coming year for qualified candidates interested in completing Udacity’s Self-Driving Car Engineer Nanodegree program.
 In this sense, the current Lyft Perception Challenge as simply another part of Udacity and Lyft’s ongoing partnership.

 Eligibility for the Lyft Perception Challenge

-Participants who are up to the challenge must currently be enrolled in Udacity’s Self-Driving Car Engineer Nanodegree Program to participate.
+Participants who are up to the challenge must currently be enrolled in Udacity’s Self-Driving Car Engineer Nanodegree Program.
 The challenge opens May 1 and will close on June 1.
-Unfortunately, as previously noted, if you’re not already eligible to work in the United States, you won’t be eligible to interview for one of the 25 openings at Lyft.
-International competitors are still welcome to compete, and the top 150 international competitors will also be eligible for interview preparation seminars with the Udacity Careers Team.
+Unfortunately, as previously noted, if you’re ineligible to work in the United States, you can’t interview for one of the 25 openings at Lyft, but you are still welcome to compete in the Lyft Perception Challenge.